Work and Play in Gisborne – Tairawhiti

 Autumn – apple harvest, kiwifruit harvest, persimmon harvest

-Broccoli, cabbage, salad leaf and lettuce are grown year round with opportunities in these crops year round
+Vegetables like broccoli, cabbage, salad greens and lettuce are grown year round with constant job opportunities.

 Where to stay